Enterprise System Abilities

 Functionality

 Functionality means that the app must be able to perform all the tasks that users need it to be effective.
 It’s essentially the measure of the system’s ability to provide business requirements (rules) with a defined level of consistency with other methods utilized by the business and within any and all defined business environments.
-Apps that lack functionality will not be effective and will not be able to meet the needs of the business.
-Therefore, ISO emphasizes functional completeness, correctness, and appropriateness.Usability

 Usability is the measure of how easy it is for users to do what they want to do with a product.
 It’s all about ensuring users can accomplish their goals quickly and easily.
 Good usability is essential for any user-facing product, as it can distinguish between a successful outcome and one that fails to gain traction.
-Two essential elements contribute to usability: user interface and user experience.-
+Two essential elements contribute to usability: user interface and user experience.

 -